semaphoreci/docs/docs/faq/faq.md

 ### Account management

 <details>
-  <summary id="add-repositories-github">How can I add repositories that belong to my GitHub organization?</summary>
+  <summary id="how-can-i-add-repositories-that-belong-to-my-github-organization">How can I add repositories that belong to my GitHub organization?</summary>
   <p>

 In order to be able to do that, the access for Semaphore 2.0 needs to be granted within your GitHub organization.